pumperknickle/AwesomeDictionary/README.md

 # Persistent Dictionaries

 Awesome Dictionary is a pure Swift implementation of a persistent Dictionary, composed of a collection of codable (key, value) pairs, such that each possible key appears at most once in the collection.
 Instead of using hash tables, it uses a compressed trie representatioon.
+Unlike [HAMT](https://en.wikipedia.org/wiki/Hash_array_mapped_trie), and [CHAMP](https://github.com/usethesource/capsule), it does not hash the key, before inserting.
+No collission management is necessary.

 ## Features